aws-robotics/rosbag-uploader-ros1/s3_file_uploader/README.md

 ## Amazon S3 Uploader

+This package contains a node that facilitates the uploading of files to Amazon S3.
 The `s3_file_uploader` node provides an action interface for uploading a set of files to Amazon S3.
 For more information on actions see the [`actionlib` documentation](http://wiki.ros.org/actionlib).
 Examples for using the UploadFiles action server can be found below.